-No Board member shall participate in the selection, award, or administration of a contract supported by a federal award or State award governed by the Grant Accountability and Transparency Act (GATA) (30 ILCS 708/) if he or she has a real or apparent conflict of interest.
-A conflict of interest arises when a Board member or any of the following individuals has a financial or other interest in the entity selected for the contract:
+No Executive Committee or Administrative Council member shall participate in the selection, award, or administration of a contract supported by a federal award or State award governed by the Grant Accountability and Transparency Act (GATA) (30 ILCS 708/) if he or she has a real or apparent conflict of interest.
+A conflict of interest arises when an Executive Committee or Administrative Council member or any of the following individuals has a financial or other interest in or a tangible benefit from the entity selected for the contract:

-- Any person that has a close personal relationship with a Board member that may compromise or impair the Board member's fairness and impartiality, including a member of the Board member's immediate family or household; - 2.
-The Board member's business partner; or - 3.
-An entity that employs or is about to employ the Board member or one of the individuals listed in one or two above.
+- 1. A member of the Executive Committee or Administrative Council member's immediate family; - 2.
+The Executive Committee or Administrative Council member's partner; or - 3.
+An entity that employs or is about to employ the Executive Committee or Administrative Council member or one of the individuals listed in one or two above.